mikkelbu/reading-list/README.md

 The last couple of years and which I can remember.
 The years might also be wrong :).

 ## 2025
+* "Cibola Burn" - book 4 in "The Expanse" book series by James S. A. Corey
+* "The Murderbot Diaries - Exit Strategy" by Martha Wells
+* "The Murderbot Diaries - Rogue Protocol" by Martha Wells
+* "How Big Things Get Done" by Bent Flyvbjerg
 * "Agency" by William Gibson
 * "The Murderbot Diaries - Artificial Condition" by Martha Wells